pfdubois/BridgeBidding/source/Preliminaries.rst

 conventions just mentioned ASAP.
 You have to learn the SAYC meanings as well, since they apply when opener is a passed hand or there is interference.
 That's the approach we're taking here.

+There are many aspects of bidding, including the vital areas of competing for part scores and making game tries, that are not explicitly in these systems at all.

+Until we get to the Advanced chapters, I will not present many alternative ways of doing things.
+I didn't like, when I was learning, books that said I could do this or that, when I had no basis in experience to make an informed choice.

 Casual Partners
 ---------------